-I created a menu for a romantic dinner for two inspired by the Greek God Eros.
-So, of course, the dishes are Greek.
+I created a menu for a romantic dinner for two inspired by the Greek love god, Eros.
+And since the inspiration is Greek, the dishes are Greek.
 But these recipes are aphrodisiac Greek!
 To pair with my Minted Bulgar Salad, I suggest this Roasted Eggplant Puree.
 I like to serve it with plenty of warm pita bread–and lots of love!

 While a roasted eggplant puree might not strike you as something to spark romance, not only does this dish offer nutrition key to sexual health, it’s packed with ingredients noted as aphrodisiac.
 And that includes one of my favorites–it’s an ingredient that might surprise you.
 I’m talking about garlic.
-Learn more about garlic’s aphrodisiac reputation.
+Here’s more information on garlic’s aphrodisiac reputation.

 But eggplant itself is no slouch in the aphrodisiac department.
 You might be surprised to hear it but eggplant was once considered aphrodisiac.
 This fruit, and yes, it is a fruit, originated in southeast Asia.
 And it’s rich in several vitamins and minerals considered essential to sexual health, including potassium, vitamin B6 and manganese.
 It makes you look at roasted eggplant puree a little differently, doesn’t it?